GooTechnologies/learn/tutorials/create/click-an-entity/index.md

 indent: 1
 contains_scripts: true
 difficulty_overall: 1
+tags: picking, Hardware picking, raycasting, performance, state machine
+achievements: Hardware picking, Bounding box raycasting, collider raycasting
+short_description: You want to know when an entity is clicked, so you do something when it happens.
+Depending on your scenario, you may need to choose a different approach.
+thumbnail: tutorials\create\click-an-entity\thumbnail.jpg
 ---
-Problem: you want to know when an entity is clicked, so you do something when it happens.
-Depending on your scenario, you may need to choose a different approach.

 <table class="table table-bordered">
 <tbody>
 <tr>